anvarnarz/ML-clustering-kl-properties-vs-venues/README.md

 ![](/images/figure2.png)

 <b>Step 3 is Data analysis and clustering based on real estate data.</b> We will use onehot encoding to convert categorical data such as type of property and furnishing condition into numericla form.
 Next we will perform the K-means clustering algorithm.
+After few experiments we decided to set K=5.

 ![](/images/figure2a.png)